Were you injured in an accident that was not your fault?

 Have you have had an accident at work and your employer or another member of staff was negligent?
 If so you may be able to claim compensation through their liability insurance.

-Clinical negligence (medical negligence) describes when a patient sustains an injury or illness due to a consultant or other health professional's lack of care.
-Quittance's specialist solicitor panel can help you make a claim against the NHS trust or private clinic at fault.
+Clinical negligence (medical negligence) is the term for when a patient sustains an injury or illness due to a consultant or other health professional's lack of care.
+If you have been the victim of clinical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against any of the clinics and NHS trusts covering Brierley Hill, including West Midlands Ambulance Service NHS Foundation Trust (Waterfront Business Park, Waterfront Way, Brierley Hill, West Midlands).

-Under a CFA, Brierley Hill injury claimants will also not have to pay any fees upfront.
+Brierley Hill injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Brierley Hill, West Midlands and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Brierley Hill, West Midlands and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?